 What Do We Accept?

 Telling and knowing the truth is very important!
-Right?
 It is so difficult to trust anyone these days.
 What do we do to get to the truth and how do we make sense of some of the statements made?
-The Bible speaks of having two to three witnesses to convict someone of a crime, but in most of these cases, no one else is around, so how do we handle that?
+The Bible speaks of needing two to three witnesses to convict someone of a crime, but in most of these cases no one else is around, so how do we handle that?
 What about when there are multiple victims who come forward?
 Do we believe it if someone says something happened decades ago?
 And do we consider how things were viewed in the past, acceptable and learned behavior?
 So many questions to ask and answer.

 How then should such things be handled?
 It is concerning to me that we are starting to be judged and convicted according to public opinion.
-If that way of life takes over then we all could lose our individual rights by whatever is currently considered PC or popular at any given time.
+If that way of life takes over then we all could lose our individual rights by whatever is currently considered politically correct or popular at any given time.
 Do we really want to be punished when a larger group disagrees with us?
 I know I would not want to have my neighbors making decisions for me.
 But we see it happening more and more.
 How we raise our kids, what kind of schooling we give them, what our religious beliefs are, if we hunt, will not eat meat, or (fill in the blank).

 Occasionally, we can learn the truth through the actions two opponents take.